Polkas/pacs/README.md

 **An Internet connection is required to take full advantage of most of the features.**

-**Almost all time consuming calculations are cached (for 30 minutes) with the `memoise` package, so the second invoke of the same call is immediate.
+**Almost all calls requiring an Internet connection are buffered (for 30 minutes) by the `memoise` package, so the second invocation of the same command (and arguments) is immediate.
 Restart the R session if you want to clear cached data.**

 ## Installation